robyurkowski/skywalker/README.md

 use transactions.
 (Or not!
 In later versions, Skywalker is much more modular and can be [used for non-transactional purposes](#components), too.)

+use transactions.

 ## Why Skywalker?

-Because "Commander Skywalker".
+It's a reference to 'Commander Skywalker' from Star Wars, a rank the main protagonist achieves and by which he is called.

-It's impossible to come up with a single-word name for a gem about commands that's at least marginally witty.
+It's tricky to come up with a memorable single-word name for a gem about commands that's at least marginally witty.
 If you can't achieve wit or cleverness, at least achieve topicality, right?

 ## What is a command?